8 Ways to Improve Customer Centric Selling in 2025

 Increased retention and CLV

 If you listen to your customers, help solve their problems and create value for them, they’ll want to keep coming back to you.
 And that’ll help you to be more profitable in the long-run.
 Customers are by far your most valuable asset.
-And your CLV can help you measure how much revenue each customer is bringing to your business for as long as they pay for your services.
+And CLV can help you measure how much revenue each customer is bringing to your business for as long as they pay for your services.
 To figure this out:

 Annual revenue from customer x duration of business relationship in years - on-boarding cost = CLV